Angus beef is known for its superb marbling, tenderness, and juiciness which makes the meat exceptionally tasty.

-For the best tasting fajitas, you can marinade the meat longer so that all the spices are absorbed into the meat for maximum flavor!
+For the best-tasting fajitas, you can marinate the meat longer so that all the spices are absorbed into the meat for maximum flavor!

 Eat it with some tortillas and you will have an authentic Mexican dining experience!

-This oven-baked Angus beef chuck roast recipe is easy, amazing delicious and healthy!
+This oven-baked Angus beef chuck roast recipe is easy, amazingly delicious, and healthy!

 The meat is crazy tender and with the colorful vegetables, it is a great-looking meal as well!